-Meeting the potential of every learner, within a ‘diversity of learners’.
+Guiding principles for an inclusive teaching practice support meeting the potential of every learner, within a ‘diversity of learners’.

 Six principles have been developed as a result of extensive research and investigation around pedagogy and approaches that support inclusive teaching environments.